 There are now several cold weather resins and topcoats available, some of the coldest days can also be dry, so fibreglassing is still feasible.
-Manufacturers and suppliers have traditionally always been cautious about what to recommend with fiberglass, quite rightly they would much rather over specify and play it safe.
-However as fibreglass roofing becomes more mainstream the marketing opportunity that is cold weather or winter resin has lured them out into the cold.
+Manufacturers and suppliers have traditionally always been cautious about what to recommend with fibreglass, quite rightly they would much rather over specify and play it safe.
+However as fibreglass roofing becomes more mainstream, the marketing opportunity that is cold weather or winter resin, has lured them out into the cold.

-Cold weather fibreglass resin can make on hell of a difference in colder climates or during winter months.
+Cold weather fibreglass resin can make a hell of a difference in colder climates or during winter months.
 See below for cold cure resin drying times.

-Normal fibre glass resin will cure in cold conditions but very slowly, possibly many days which makes it impossible to work with unless dry heat is applied form either a electric hot air blower or infra red heat lamp.
+Normal fibreglass resin will cure in cold conditions but very slowly, possibly many days, which makes it impossible to work with unless dry heat is applied form either an electric hot air blower, or an infra red heat lamp.

 Fibreglass in cold weather – cold weather resin cure times